TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

-# Orchestrating a DevSecOps Pipeline for Cloud-Native Reddit Clone
+# Optimising Cloud Operations with DevSecOps Pipeline and

 ## _Quick Introduction_:-